lazappi/clustree/README.md

 Deciding what resolution to use can be a difficult question when approaching a clustering analysis.
 One way to approach this problem is to look at how samples move as the number of clusters increases.
 This package allows you to produce clustering trees, a visualisation for interrogating clusterings as resolution increases.

 ## Installation

-**clustree is currently unavailable from CRAN, please use the GitHub installation instructions**

 You can install the release version of clustree from CRAN with: